-Please find below the books I’d suggest you use for teaching yourself the language: it’s better than any alternative, as you’re making much more efficient use of your time and money.
+Please find below the books I’d suggest you to use for teaching yourself the language: it’s better than any alternative, as you’re making a much more efficient use of your time and money.
 More on this below.

 Spanish DELE B2: achieve a solid B2 first